We are currently accepting applications for our 2nd year of this program.

 3. Get an unofficial transcript from the Office of the Registrar to upload: Instructions for online access

-TIMESTEP's Astronomical Software Engineering Internship is supported by the Marshall Foundation.
+TIMESTEP's Astronomical Software Engineering Internship is supported by the Marshall Foundation; TRIF SEOS; and the Arizona Space Institute.